rust-random/rand/README.md

 new code, including a new "external" entropy source (`JitterRng`) and `no_std` support.

-Version `0.5` is in development and contains significant performance improvements for the ISAAC random number generators.
+Version `0.5` is in development and will contain significant breaking changes.

 ## Examples